 The Ocean microbiome includes all the microscopic life in the Ocean.
-Every litre of seawater contains billions of microorganisms, the composition and activity of this group of microorganisms indicate the health of the marine ecosystem in which they live.
-This invisible majority, which makes up the Ocean microbiome, has received far less attention than large charismatic species despite its essential role in the health of the Planet:
+Every litre of seawater contains billions of microorganisms.
+The composition and activity of this group of microorganisms indicate the health of the marine ecosystem in which they live.
+This invisible majority, which makes up the Ocean microbiome, has received far less attention than larger charismatic species despite its essential role in the health of the Planet:

 - It regulates the temperature on earth

 - It plays a key part in nourishing ecosystems

 PLASTICS & THE PLASTISPHERE

 One of the most pressing environmental challenges is the growing amount of plastic in our oceans.
 Most of this plastic quickly fragments into micro-and nano-plastics.
 Less than 250,000 tons of plastic is accounted for, floating on the surface of the ocean, which means that more than 99% of the plastic that ever entered the ocean is ‘missing’.
 Microplastic is equivalent to around 0.1% of global plankton biomass and it is increasing!